TareqChy1/LoRa-communication-with-ESP32-RFM96-real-time-demonstration/README.md

 ## ESP32_LoRa_Sender Code:
 <p align="justify">
 Lora Communication frequency changes from country to country.
-We can check the frequency of the Lora allowed in our country by visiting the following [link](https://www.thethingsindustries.com/docs/reference/frequency-plans/).
+We can check the frequency of the Lora allowed in our country by visiting the following Link: https://www.thethingsindustries.com/docs/reference/frequency-plans/.
 Check your country’s allowed frequency and use the same frequency.

 You will find the ESP32_LoRa_Sender Code in the Sender folder.
 Please check in the Sender folder of this repository.
 <p>